 Cash and cash equivalents include petty cash, change funds and cash in banks and all highly liquid investments with a maturity of three months or less at the time of purchase and are stated at cost plus accrued interest.
-Such is the definition of cash and cash equivalents used in the statement of cash flows.
+Such is the definition of cash and cash equivalents used in the comparative statements of cash flows.
 U.S. treasury and agency obligations and certificates of deposit with maturities of one year or less when purchased are stated at cost.
 All other investments are stated at fair value.

 New Jersey governmental units are required by N.J.S.A.
 40A:5-14 to deposit public funds in a bank or trust company having its place of business in the State of New Jersey and organized under the laws of the United States or of the State of New Jersey or in the New Jersey Cash Management Fund.
 N.J.S.A.
 40A:5-15.1 provides a list of investments, which may be purchased by New Jersey municipal units.
+These permissible investments generally include bonds or other obligations of the United States of America or obligations guaranteed by the United States of America, government money market mutual funds, any obligation that a federal agency or a federal instrumentality has issued in accordance with an act of Congress, bonds or other obligations of the local unit or bonds or other obligations of school district of which the local unit is a part or within which the school district is located, bonds or other obligations approved by the Division of Local Government Services in the Department of Community Affairs for investment by local units, local government investment pools, deposits with the State of New Jersey Cash Management Fund, and agreements for the purchase of fully collateralized securities with certain provisions.
 In addition, other State statutes permit investments in obligations issued by local authorities and other state agencies.